-

 Read more -

-Delgadillo, T. Latina Lives in Milwaukee.
+Delgadillo, Theresa.
+Latina Lives in Milwaukee.
 University of Illinois Press, 2015.
+Print.

 Milwaukee’s small but vibrant Mexican and Mexican American community of the 1920s grew over succeeding decades to incorporate Mexican, Mexican American, Puerto Rican, Cuban, Central American, and Caribbean migration to the city.
 Drawing on years of interviews and collaboration with interviewees, Theresa Delgadillo offers a set of narratives that explore the fascinating family, community, work, and career experiences of Milwaukee’s Latinas during this time of transformation.